 |

-The photo on the left is a Cathedral Termite
+on the left is a Cathedral Termite Mounds

-the magnetic Termite Mounds at the formal viewing
+Termite Mounds at the formal viewing area.
+Time

 up may be flooded on rare occassions for short period